wzacs1/BioinfWorkshop/Workthroughs/Part1_IntroToUnixCLI.md

 Because you 'copied ' the previous read1, read2 and table.txt files, creating a new file with yourself as the owner, you should have read and write permissions for them already.
 However, often depending on how you get a file from someone else you may often encounter situations where you lack write permission, for example.
 You may also want to remove write permissions (even from yourself, you can always add back later) from important files to prevent accidentally deleting them.

-# With Your Own Data
+# Practice / With Your Own Data
 Little to do for the intro parts.
 But you can still setup some things and practice moving around
 - Create a project directory.
 - Upload metadata files or sequence files to your project directory.